roundedrectangle/SailDiscord/README.md

 Get Sailfish IDE, open the project, open Other Files -> rpm -> `SailDiscord.spec`, then replace `no` in the first line with `yes` if you want to make a production package.
 Now just run or build.

-If you didn't uncomment, you'll get faster build but aditional steps needed for phone.
+If you didn't replace, you'll get faster build but aditional steps needed for phone.
 This is needed only once.
 Once the installation is completed, open Terminal from the developer options on your phone and type this command:

 		python3 -m pip install "discord.py-self>=2.0" --user